 Know: Is it APR?
 Or APY?

-A mortgage lender who's trying to get you to bite on a home loan will make the interest rate sound as low as possible — which means you're more likely to be presented with an APR instead of the APY.
+A mortgage lender who's trying to get you to sign up for a home loan will make the interest rate sound as low as possible — which means you're more likely to be presented with an APR instead of the APY.
 Always ask what the APY is.

-Meanwhile, when a bank wants your deposit, you can expect to hear the savings APY upfront, because it will be higher and sound better than the APR.
+Meanwhile, when a bank wants your deposit for a savings account, you can expect to hear the savings APY upfront, because it will be higher and so will sound better than the APR.

 As you evaluate loans and savings products, make sure you’re comparing APY to APY, or APR to APR, and consider the frequency of compounding.